 Science suggests that the human brain responds to and processes images faster than any other type of data.
 So, if you're looking for an effective way to communicate with your audience, imagery is the best way to do it.
+Experiment it on your marketing collateral, photo book, or social media posts.

 HubSpot has collected some statistics that show how visual content is a powerful communication tool: